-Erica bauera is a hairless shrublet that grows erect, slender branches, lanky and open, to heights around 90 cm.
-The species is taxonomically grouped with more than twenty others in the Pleurocallis Section of the Erica genus, characterised by axillary flowers with tubular corollas, typically longer than 12 mm.
+Erica bauera is a single-stemmed, hairless shrublet that grows erect, slender branches, lanky and open, to heights around 90 cm.
+The species is taxonomically grouped with more than twenty others in the Pleurocallis section of the Erica genus, characterised by axillary flowers with tubular corollas, typically longer than 12 mm.
 Grouping similar species of a large genus together facilitates identification searches.

 SANBI has recently changed the name to E. baueri subsp. baueri but no explanation could be found, no reference to the old name given and no widespread adoption of this name seems to have taken place.
 The old name will provisionally be retained on this Site.

 The dark pink garden specimen in picture has two-toned flowers, white near the tips and on the corolla lobes.